 I reviewed all the one-liners in the series, fixed various mistakes, greatly improved the explanations, added a bunch of new one-liners, bringing the total count to 100, and added three new chapters – an introduction to sed, a summary of sed addresses and ranges, and a chapter on debugging sed scripts with sed-sed.

 Table of Contents

-The e-book is 98 pages long and it explains exactly 100 one-liners.
+The e-book explains exactly 100 one-liners.
 It's divided into the following chapters:

 Sed is the superman of UNIX stream editing.
 It's a small utility that's present on every UNIX system and it transforms one stream of text into another.
 Let's take a look at several practical examples that sed can carry out easily.
 All these examples and many more are explained in the e-book.